Zibonnn/daycounter/README.md

 ### 3.0.0

 - Rewritten from the ground up
-- Same great features as before
-- Allows drag and drop to reorder
+- Changed to drag and drop reorder instead of arrows
-- Allows recurring events Weekly, Monthly, and Yearly
+- Allows recurring events Weekly, Bi-Weekly, Monthly, and Yearly
-- Changed delete functionality
+- Changed delete functionality to confirmation-based

 ### 2.0.4